Friday 24th July 2020

-On contacting DWP again due to having heard nothing from her mandatory reconsideration, Niki was told she was not entitled to JSA and had never been entitled as she had not worked and paid tax for the last two years – finding herself going back to the start again!
-She once again explained the government guidelines and reasons as to why she was entitled, but to no avail again.
+Once this was done, Niki could apply for a mandatory reconsideration.
+However, after completing the paperwork Niki was told again she was not entitled to JSA and had never been entitled as she had not worked and paid tax for the last two years.
+She challenged the decision citing the the government guidelines to no avail.

-In this case it took over four months to reach a successful conclusion, including intervention at ministerial level.
-Niki never gave up and carried on regardless of the numerous hurdles she had to go through, but eventually it was worth it.
-In addition we gained a valuable insight into this area for future cases.
+This case it took over four months to reach a successful conclusion, including intervention at ministerial level.
+Niki never gave up and carried on regardless of the numerous hurdles she had to go through.
+Speaking about the case on the Inside Air Podcast episode 58, Niki said:

 There are many other ways in which the Families Federation can help you read our other case studies online.